March 18 – Identified by Vanessa Hudgens

 Songs you might know:

-My prior relationship with this album: As mentioned in last week’s post, I had an odd relationship with the albums of various Disney Channel stars from this era.
+My prior relationship with this album: As mentioned before, I had an odd relationship with the albums of various Disney Channel stars from this era.
 I listened to this album back in the day, but not out of enjoyment so much as to validate negative opinions I already had.
 While I never had any particular disdain for Hudgens, she always struck me as someone who never would’ve been able to secure a record deal on music talent alone, and instead used the name she made as an actress to make her two albums happen.

 My impressions this time around: Intellectually, I know that Identified isn’t really anything special.
 It’s a cookie cutter pop album, outside of maybe the decision to put “Last Night” in a 5/4 time signature.
 The vocals are passable, but nothing that really elevates the material.
 Many people have made albums that sound like this, and many have done it better.